 The Majestouch Convertible 2 by Japanese manufacturer Filco is a full-sized, Bluetooth wireless mechanical keyboard available in Cherry MX Brown, Blue, and Black switches.

-The Majestouch Convertible 2 is excellent for connecting to multipe devices – it can connect to 4 devices at once, and you simply switch between them by pressing Ctrl + Alt + Fn and 1, 2, 3, or 4.
+The Majestouch Convertible 2 mechanical keyboard is excellent for connecting to multiple devices – it can connect to 4 devices at once, and you simply switch between them by pressing Ctrl + Alt + Fn and 1, 2, 3, or 4.

 The Convertible 2 requires 2 AA batteries which should last you about 6 months, and it comes with a USB cable which allows it to draw power while remaining as a wireless device.
 So you could plug the USB cable into a computer or phone-charger and operate the keyboard as normal if needed.